microsoft/ts-gyb/documentation/generated/interfaces/RenderConfiguration.md

 • **outputPath**: `Record`<`string`, `string`\>

-Scoped output directories.
-The key is the scope name and the value is the output file path.
+Scoped output directories or paths.
+The key is the scope name and the value is the output directory or file path.

 If it is a relative path, it will be resolved based on the configuration file path.

 For example, `{ "api": "../ios/AppTarget/Generated" }`